Awesome

 ;

-When creating a calculated field, you might be tempted to rename it to an existing column, but this can lead to unexpected behaviour, such as a window function operating on the wrong field.
+When creating a calculated field, you might be tempted to name it the same as an existing column, but this can lead to unexpected behaviour, such as a window function operating on the wrong field.

 CREATE TABLE products (